 (I do not want to get bogged down in mathematics.
 To read the whole article use the above link)

-was the most most pleasing, indeed the aesthetically perfect proportion, and all of their artwork, sculpture, and especially architecture made use of this proportion.
+The Greeks believe that the equation they refer to as f(phi) was the most most pleasing, indeed the aesthetically perfect proportion, and all of their artwork, sculpture, and especially architecture made use of this proportion.
 A rectangle whose sides had this proportion was called the Golden Rectangle.

 Whether or not you agree with the Greeks’ aesthetic judgment, it's a safe bet that Nature herself does: